 In “normal” water levels in July and August, fishing in the early morning and evening should be pretty…dare we say, “easy.”
 Look for a sand bar drop off and work it.
 If you can find some structure, like a downed tree, even better.
 We’re big fans of Mepp’s (or single blade spinners) for small mouth and jigs for walleye and sauger – live bait is also an option.
 You’ll also find catfish, strippers, musky, northern, sturgeon and a whole bunch of others.
 Here are some additional tips.

-Unless you are an accomplished fisherperson, we HIGHLY recommend you bring other food options with you and if you catch any fish, you can make yourself a hearty meal over a roaring fire.
+Unless you are an accomplished fisherperson, we HIGHLY recommend you bring other food options with you, and, if you catch any fish, you can make yourself a hearty meal over a roaring fire.

-Buy online, will be the best option for most folks. it’s a simple process and you can print or keep the proof of purchase on your cellphone, if you bring it with.
+Buying online will be the best option for most folks.
+It’s a simple process, and you can print or keep the proof of purchase on your cellphone if you bring it with.

-It is YOUR responsibility to be sure you’re complying with all fishing laws and regulations, insure you understand what size fish must be to keep.
+It is YOUR responsibility to be sure that you’re complying with all fishing laws and regulations; ensure that you understand what size fish must be to keep.
 Our stretch of the river is patrolled by the DNR.